Utah Solar Panel Cost & Incentives

 How Much Do Solar Panels Cost in Utah?

-Utah consistently ranks in the top 10 for residential solar installations per capita, though growth has slowed since the net metering transition.
-The Wasatch Front corridor — Salt Lake City, Provo, Ogden, and the surrounding suburbs — is the primary residential market.
-Southern Utah around St. George receives even more intense sunshine but has a smaller population base.
+Utah has historically ranked in the top 10 states for residential solar installations per capita, though growth slowed after the net metering transition.
+The Wasatch Front corridor (Salt Lake City, Provo, Ogden, and the surrounding suburbs) is the primary residential market.
+Southern Utah around St. George gets even more intense sunshine but has a smaller population base for installers to serve.

-Average installation costs in Utah run $2.60–$3.00/watt, competitive with the national average.
-The local installer market includes national players (SunPower, Tesla Solar) and strong regional companies (Creative Energies, Gardner Energy, Auric Solar).
-Getting multiple quotes is straightforward here — the market is mature.
+Installation costs in Utah run $2.60 to $3.00 per watt, competitive with the national average.
+The local installer market includes national players like SunPower and Tesla Solar alongside strong regional companies like Creative Energies, Gardner Energy, and Auric Solar.
+Getting multiple quotes is straightforward; the market is mature.

 Utah's solar capacity has grown significantly, with both utility-scale and residential contributing.
-The state's renewable energy goals are modest compared to California or Colorado, but residential adoption was driven more by economics than by policy mandates.
+The state's renewable energy goals are modest compared to California or Colorado, and residential adoption here was driven more by economics than by policy mandates.
+That makes the recent policy shifts more painful than they would be in a state where solar adoption rests on top-down targets.

 Is Solar Worth It in Utah?
 Installation Cost & Savings

-Solar in Utah is still viable, but the math has changed significantly.
-The key question is: how much of your solar generation can you consume directly vs. export to the grid?
+Solar in Utah is still viable, but the math has changed in important ways.
+The key question is how much of your solar generation you can consume directly vs. export to the grid at the lower net billing rate.

-Best candidates for Utah solar: • High-usage homes along the Wasatch Front (SLC, Provo, Ogden) • Homeowners who are home during the day (work from home, retirees) and can directly consume solar • Homes with south-facing roofs and minimal shading • Long-term homeowners (15+ year horizon)
+Where Utah solar still works well: high-usage homes along the Wasatch Front (SLC, Provo, Ogden), homeowners who are physically home during the day (work from home, retirees) and can directly consume solar, south-facing roofs without significant shading, and homeowners with a 15+ year horizon.

-Grandfathered net metering customers are in a much better position — if you have old net metering terms, solar ROI is significantly better.
+Grandfathered net metering customers are in a much better position.
+If you have old net metering terms in place, the ROI on solar is meaningfully better than for anyone starting fresh today.

 Net Metering in Utah

-This is the most important section for Utah homeowners to understand, because it directly affects your solar payback calculation.
+This is the most important section for Utah homeowners to understand, because the rules directly drive your payback math.

-New "net billing" program (new customers as of ~2020): • Excess solar exported to the grid earns a much lower rate — roughly $0.04–$0.06/kWh (the "export credit rate") • This is significantly below the retail rate you pay for grid electricity ($0.10–$0.12/kWh) • The gap between what you pay for grid power and what you earn for exported solar is substantial
+New customers since around 2020 are on a "net billing" program.
+Excess solar exported to the grid earns a much lower rate, roughly $0.04 to $0.06/kWh (the "export credit rate").
+That's significantly below the retail rate you pay for grid electricity, which still runs $0.10 to $0.12/kWh.
+The gap between what you pay and what you earn is substantial.

-Why this matters: Under the old net metering, oversizing your system made sense because every kWh exported earned full retail value.
-Under net billing, the economics heavily favor self-consumption — using your solar power directly rather than exporting it.
-This changes system sizing strategy and makes battery storage more attractive.
+Why it matters in practice: under the old net metering, oversizing your system was a reasonable strategy because every kWh exported earned full retail value.
+Under net billing, the economics strongly favor self-consumption, meaning using your solar production directly rather than exporting it.
+That changes how you should size the system and makes battery storage more interesting for new installs than it used to be.

 Rocky Mountain Power serves the vast majority of Utah residential customers.
-Municipal utilities (like Provo Power or Murray Power) may have different solar policies — check with your specific provider.
+Municipal utilities like Provo Power or Murray Power may have different solar policies, so check directly with your specific provider before assuming the Rocky Mountain rules apply to you.

 Solar Tax Exemptions in Utah

-Utah's state solar incentive has been reduced dramatically over the years:
+Utah's state solar incentive has been reduced dramatically over the past several years.

-State solar tax credit (2026): • $400 flat credit for residential solar installations — down from $1,600+ in earlier years • Applied to your Utah state income tax liability • This is a modest benefit but still worth claiming
+The state solar tax credit is now a flat $400 for residential solar installations, down from $1,600+ in earlier years.
+It applies to your Utah state income tax liability.
+It's modest, but it's still worth claiming.

-Property tax exemption: • Solar installations are exempt from property tax assessment in Utah — the added home value from solar panels is not taxed
+The property tax exemption is real and ongoing.
+Solar installations are exempt from property tax assessment in Utah, so the added home value from solar isn't taxed.

-What Utah does NOT offer: • Sales tax exemption on solar equipment (Utah's 4.85% state sales tax applies, plus local taxes) • A state solar rebate program • State battery storage incentive
+What Utah doesn't offer: a sales tax exemption on solar equipment (Utah's 4.85% state sales tax applies, plus local taxes), a state solar rebate program, or a state battery storage incentive.

-The federal 30% ITC expired December 2025.
-Combined with the reduced state credit and the unfavorable net billing rate, Utah's incentive landscape is significantly worse than it was even two years ago.
-The economics now depend heavily on self-consumption and, increasingly, on battery storage.
+The federal 30% ITC expired in December 2025.
+Between the reduced state credit, the unfavorable net billing rate, and the absence of federal incentives, Utah's overall picture is materially worse than it was even two years ago.
+The economics now depend heavily on self-consumption and, increasingly, on whether you add battery storage.

 Battery Storage Incentives in Utah

 Battery storage has become more important in Utah since the net metering transition.
-The logic is straightforward: under net billing, when you export solar to the grid you earn $0.04–$0.06/kWh.
-When you buy power from the grid in the evening, you pay $0.10–$0.12/kWh.
-A battery bridges that gap by storing your daytime solar and discharging it during the evening when you'd otherwise buy from the grid.
+The logic is straightforward.
+Under net billing, exporting solar to the grid earns $0.04 to $0.06/kWh, while buying power from the grid in the evening costs you $0.10 to $0.12/kWh.
+A battery bridges that gap by storing your daytime solar and discharging it in the evening when you'd otherwise be paying retail.

-Popular battery options include the Tesla Powerwall 3, Enphase IQ Battery 5P, and SolarEdge Home Battery.
-Installed costs run $10,000–$15,000, and without the federal battery ITC (which expired December 2025), the full cost is on the homeowner.
+Popular battery options here include the Tesla Powerwall 3, Enphase IQ Battery 5P, and SolarEdge Home Battery.
+Installed costs run $10,000 to $15,000, and with the federal battery ITC gone (it expired alongside the solar ITC in December 2025), the full cost is on the homeowner.

-Utah also gets enough winter weather (ice storms, heavy snow events) that backup power has practical value beyond the financial calculation.
+Utah's winters also produce enough ice storms and heavy snow events that backup power has practical value beyond the financial calculation, particularly in the foothill and rural areas.

 Frequently Asked Questions About Solar in Utah